gavingu2255-ai/WLM-Paradox-Dimensional-Physics/core/dimensions/D21-pure-symmetry.md

 - Not uniformity
 - Extends reversibility into full symmetry
 - D20 = pure tension; D21 = symmetric tension
-- A structural configuration, not an experiential state
+- A structural configuration, not an experiential stat

-Ready for D22‑pure‑invariance.md whenever you want — this is where symmetry collapses into absolute invariance.
+- （二生三）